 A continuation of fitness activities conducive to the development of strength, flexibility, endurance, and cardiovascular health in the second-semester student-athlete.
+1 hour lecture, 3 hours laboratory.

 Prerequisite(s): HPE 113A and acceptance on a college sports team.

 HPE 113C - Athletic Conditioning III (2)